podtato-head/podtato-head/README.md

-# Project Podtato Head - A demo project for showcasing cloud-native application delivery use cases
+# Project _pod_tato Head - A demo project for showcasing cloud-native application delivery use cases

 This project is it's very early stages, so please - be kind.